mitchmickaliger/pulsarTools/README.md

 # pulsarTools

+filAdder adds together any filterbank files you pass as arguments.
+NB, this does not check that the files you are adding are continguous in time, have the same frequency, etc.

+filAppender is similar to filAdder, but will append a specified length of one filterbank file to another.
+NB, this also will not check that the files you are adding are continguous in time, have the same frequency, etc.

+filEdit modifies filterbank file headers in place, a la filedit from SIGPROC, but has more available parameters to edit and is standalone.

+plotFil and plotEvents require PGPLOT and its CPGPLOT extension.

+receiver listens for connection on a specified port and writes incoming data to a specified file.

+RFIclean applies a channel mask and/or runs MAD (median absolute deviation) cleaning on a filterbank file.
+The MAD cleaning algorithm is a CPU implementation.

 sift and strongSift are deigned to identify and group together candidates that are harmonically related, or detections of the same signal at different DMs.